erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 }
 ```

-If for some reason you like plists over json, `gnes` supports that as well with `-stdout-xml`
+If for some reason you like plists over json, `gnes` supports that as well with the `-stdout-xml` argument.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>